My Golden Visa immigration services logo

 Residency in Malta for at least 12 months, or 36 months for the lower contribution option, is required before applying for citizenship.
 Applications for this program can only be submitted through licensed agents authorised by the Maltese government.

 Caribbean countries.
 CBI programs are available in Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis, and Saint Lucia.
 These programs typically require a non-refundable contribution to a national fund or an investment in government-approved real estate.
 The minimum investment amount is $200,000 in Dominica.
-Benefits include visa-free access to over 140 countries and favorable tax regimes.
+Benefits may include broader mobility and access to a second jurisdiction, subject to current entry and tax-residence rules.

 Turkey requires a real estate investment of at least $400,000 or a deposit of $500,000 in Turkish banks or government bonds.
-Turkish citizenship offers visa-free access to over 120 countries.
-Although it doesn’t include the EU, Turkey’s strategic location bridging Europe and Asia appeals to those seeking a second passport with options to work or establish businesses in the dynamic region.
+Turkish citizenship may support regional mobility and business planning, subject to current entry rules and local legal requirements.

 Egypt’s program offers multiple pathways, including a $250,000 non-refundable donation, a $300,000 real estate investment, or a $500,000 deposit in an Egyptian bank.
 Egyptian CBI program appeals to investors interested in Egypt’s regional influence in North Africa and cultural richness.